VillardX/Cross-Domain-SA/README.md

 # Cross-Domain-SA
 A BERT-based model trying to transfer knowledge from source to target domain.

-Baseline is a MLP injected after BERT, trained by source labeled data.
+Baseline is a MLP injected after the [CLS] token embedding of BERT, trained by source labeled data.

 Here take two points to improve the baseline.